secretstartups/handbook/infrastructure/incident-management/index.html.md

 1. The SSOT for who is the current IMOC is the [GitLab Production - IMOC](https://gitlab.pagerduty.com/service-directory/PE8A5MX) service definition in PagerDuty.
 1. The IMOC should [monitor](https://gitlab.slack.com/archives/CB7P5CJS1) ongoing [incidents](https://gitlab.com/gitlab-com/gl-infra/production/-/issues?scope=all&utf8=%E2%9C%93&state=opened) and engage with the incident if it escalates to a user-impacting (S1 or S2) incident.
 1. The IMOC should engage if requested by the EOC.
+[IMOC incident Checklist in runbooks](https://gitlab.com/gitlab-com/runbooks/-/blob/master/incidents/general_incidents.md#imoc-checklist)
 1. For non-critical issues, or critical (S1, S2) issues with a short duration, the IMOC may also take on the role of CMOC.
     * Due to limited people on the IMOC rotation, there may be times of the day when the CMOC (if available; see [How to engage the CMOC](#how-to-engage-the-cmoc-only-during-weekdays)) is a more friendly choice.
 1. The IMOC should ensure that the appropriate team members from other teams engage within an appropriate amount of time.